 What makes Honest’s burgers honest and their rosemary salted chips so good?
 Like lots of brands, the answers were in the founders’ heads.
 Some of it was clear from day one, some of it was figured out as they went along (why doesn’t everyone chop their beef instead of mincing it to oblivion?).
 They just hadn’t told anyone about it.

-First up, a book: Meat and Potatoes.
-We’ve helped Honest find their tone at the same time (they haven’t had to write much up to now) and we’ve made three-word headlines (inspired by post-war food posters) their wordy ‘thing’: MEAT AND POTATOES.
+First up, a book: MEAT AND POTATOES.
+We helped Honest find their tone at the same time and we made three-word headlines (inspired by post-war food posters) their wordy ‘thing’: MEAT AND POTATOES.
 GREAT BRITISH BURGERS.
 CHOP CHOP CHOP.
-WATCH THIS SPACE.
-MORE TO COME.